rakkatak/react-typescript-app/README.md

     - <React.StrictMode> identifies problems within the react code.
       - Causes the dom to be rendered 2x during development only
       - Components are mounted (rendered), dismounted (cleanup) and mounted (rendered)
+      - Catches things like impure component functions i.e. functions that return different values depending on the execution
   - similar to react-dom, another lib react-native is used for mobile devices (i.e. react is not platform dependent)

   - react is a javascript library to build a UI